 While we cavorted in the sun and warmth of Nicaragua, winter prevailed in Canada,

-That is an abstract concept while one is in Nicaragua but reality intrudes when you arrive back in Canada.
+Winter is an abstract concept while one is in Nicaragua but reality intrudes when you arrive back in Canada.
 Son-in-law Nick picked us up at the airport with our winter coats in his car.
 We needed them.
 They weren’t frozen.
 They were warm from the car.

 I still remember the look on the faces of a family fresh off a cruise ship in Fort Lauderdale that morning arriving back to minus thirty Edmonton.
-Dad ran out to the car and got it started and left it warming up.
+The dad ran out to the car and got it started and left it warming up.
 He retrieved the winter coats from the truck of the car and brought them into the park and ride building and distributed them to the wife and kids.
 The kids recoiled in horror at the unyielding outerwear frozen into grotesque shapes like crushed earthquake victims.
 When the dad deemed the car warm enough the family trooped out, the kids clutching their arms akimbo jackets to their tee shirt clad chests.

 Our wait in the pick-up zone for Nick’s arrival was relatively brief, but we lost no time putting on our flexible coats.
 No grotesque shapes for us.

-There were some staff changes in the hiring process and it took a little time for the team to get up to speed.
+There were some staff changes in the hiring process and it took a little time for the new team to get up to speed.
 But they caught on quickly and improved the process quite a bit.
 It can be an advantage in not being locked into “well, that’s the way we do things”.
-They implemented an on line process for the pre-employment police check.
+They implemented an on-line process for the pre-employment police check.
 That meant I ended up being double checked this year.
-However, if I work future shutdowns, it eliminates the hassle of leaving copies of my i.d. at the at the police station in Meadow Lake in the Fall.
+However, if I work future shutdowns, it eliminates the hassle of leaving copies of my i.d. at the police station in Meadow Lake in the Fall.
 Also saves Deborah going to town hall, paying $25 and taking the receipt and my pre-signed form into the police station two weeks before we get back in the spring.

 By the time we headed south the roads were a little bit better.
 There were still drifts across the highway in a few places between Glaslyn and North Battleford.
 The truck and trailer tried to go sideways travelling through the first snowy section and I managed to regain control but wouldn’t want to see what my pulse rate reached.
 Juanita was following in our car and she said it was a bit dramatic to watch.
 The Michelin tires are not a true winter tire and they are reaching the end of their useful life.
 Not bald, but obviously not grippy enough.
 For subsequent patches I slowed right down and threw the truck into four wheel drive.
 That seemed to work for that trip, but new tires are on the menu before next winter.